-Notes.- The harassing invasions and conquests of Attila, the Hun, are foretold here.
+Notes.- The harassing invasions and conquests of Attila, the Hun. are foretold here.
 His conquests were characterized by fire, sword, and pillage along the Rhine, in Gaul, and northern Italy.
-He claimed descent from Nimrod, styled himself the "Scourge of God" and the "Dread of the World," and boasted that grass would never grow again where his horse had trod.
-His greatest battle was at Chalons, in Gaul, 451 A. D., where of had trod.
-His greatest battle was at Chalons, in Gaul, 451 A. D., where of his 700,000 men from 100,000 to 300,000 are said to have been left dead on the field.
+He claimed descent from Nimrod, styled himself the "Scourge of God" and the "Dread of the from Nimrod, styled himself the "Scourge of God" and the "Dread of the World," and boasted that grass would never grow again where his horse had trod.
+His greatest battle was at Chalons, in Gaul, 451 a.
+D., where of his 700,000 men from 100,000 to 300,000 are said to have been left dead on the field.
 See Gibbon's Rome, chapter 35, and "Fifteen Decisive Battles of the World," by Sir Edward Creasy, chapter 6.

-Says Gibbon (chapter 34), "In the reign of Attila, the Huns again became the terror of the world;" and he proceeds to describe "the character and actions of that formidable barbarian, who," he says, "alternately insulted and invaded the East and the West, and urged the rapid downfall of the Roman Empire."
+Says Gibbon (chapter 34), "In the reign of Attila, the Huns again became the terror of the world;" and he proceeds to describe "the character and actions of that formidable barbarian, who," he says, "alternately in sulted and invaded the East and the West, and urged the rapid downfall of the Roman Empire"